 What’s the Hold Up on PPP Loans?

 Several factors are contributing to why borrowers may be waiting on PPP loans.
-The biggest challenge is that amount appropriated for PPP loans 3 weeks ago has proved to be insufficient to meet the financial needs of American small businesses.
+The biggest challenge is that the amount appropriated for PPP loans 3 weeks ago has proved to be insufficient to meet the financial needs of American small businesses.

 Congress needs to increase funding for PPP loans and they need to do it quickly.